 Changes in ESG investing

-Although it will take time before ESG is widely adopted and suitable standards are established, there has been a real change in investors’ attitudes towards ESG investing over the last two years, Naidoo said.
+Although it will take time before ESG is widely adopted and suitable standards are established, it has been noticeable over the past two years that more investors are requiring their asset managers to integrate ESG factors into their decision-making, Naidoo said.

 Traditionally, credit teams based their risk assessments on the “five Cs” of Credit:

 - Collateral; and